violitak/ezpaarse-middlewares/throttler/README.md

 ### ezPAARSE admin interface

-You can add or remove throttler by default to all your enrichments, provided you have added an API key in the config.
+You can add or remove throttler by default to all your enrichments.
 To do this, go to the middleware section of administration.

 ![image](./docs/admin-interface.png)

 ### ezPAARSE process interface

 You can use throttler for an enrichment process.
-You just add the middleware and enter the API key.

 ![image](./docs/process-interface.png)

 ### ezp

-You can use throttler for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this.
+You can use throttler for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this:

 ```bash
 # enrich with one file
 ezp process <path of your file> \
   --host <host of your ezPAARSE instance> \
   --settings <settings-id> \